gar1t/erlang-cli/README.md

     cli:arg(bar, "an option", [{option, "-b, --bar"}])

+## Optional vs required values

+Positional arguments may be required or not.
+In one respect, an optional positional argument could be considered an option.
+It may however be more natural to use a positional.
+For example, a missing FILE argument is often a signal to read from standard input.

+An option may in turn have an optional value.
+Or, in other words, the option will use a sensible default value if one isn't provided by the user.

+The question: how do we indicate whether or not an argument value is required or optional?

+One of the problems with 'required' and 'optional' is that the concept collides with a similar distinction presented by 'positional argument' and 'option'.
+A positional argument is generally a value that is expected from the user, which an option is not.

+What we're talking about here is the nature of the _value_ I think.

+For a positional argument we should presume that the user _must_ specify a value, unless otherwise specified.
+For example, this positional argument should be required:

+    cli:arg(file, "file to read; use '-' for stdin")

+However, if a default is provided, we can use that if the user omits the value:

+    cli:arg(file, "file to read; use '-' to for stdin (default)", [{default, "-"}])

+In the first case, help text would be something like this:

+    Usage: myprog FILE

+In the second case:

+    Usage: myprog [FILE]

+What about options?
+I think the same scheme applies.
+Here's an option that expects a value:

+    cli:arg(file, "file to read", [option])

+and one whose value may be omitted:

+    cli:arg(file, "file to read", [option, {default, "-"}])

+The help for the first:

+          --file=VALUE         file to read

+and for the second:

+          --file[=VALUE]       file to read

+Flags then become syntactic sugar for bool options with default of false.
+So these are equivalent:

+    cli:arg(caps, "print in caps", [flag])

+    cli:arg(caps, "print in caps", [option, {type, bool}, {default, false}])

 ## Commands and subparsers

 NOTE: Support for commands will be added once the base/root